External monitor flicker, laptop ground loop problem solved

 Good luck!

-P.S.
-If anyone really likes this fix and wants to buy me a coffee or a beer as a thank you can do so by clicking here, totally optional of course but it would make my day! -I love beer
+In that case anyone who really likes this fix and wants to buy me a coffee or a beer as a thank you can do so by clicking here, totally optional of course but it would make my day! -I love beer 🙂

 But thank you for your comment!